 Annual gift allowance

-You can give away £3,000 per tax year without it being counted as part of your estate for IHT.
-This is known as the annual exemption.
-If you do not use it in full in one tax year, you can carry the unused portion forward to the next year — but only one year, and only once.
-So the maximum you can give under this exemption in a single year is £6,000 (using the current and previous year’s allowance together) (gov.uk — Gifts and Inheritance Tax).
+A person can give away £3,000 per tax year without it being counted as part of their estate for IHT.
+This is the annual exemption.
+If it is not used in full in one tax year, the unused portion can be carried forward to the next year, but only one year and only once.
+So the maximum that can be given under this exemption in a single year is £6,000, using the current and previous year’s allowance together (gov.uk – Gifts and Inheritance Tax).

 The annual exemption applies to total gifts across the year, not per recipient.